Christmas is coming! Is your e-shop ready?

 Don’t forget to manage your social media channels and make them interactive, it’s as important as a high-quality customer service.
 It’s also a great way to stay in touch with clients.

 Your Facebook or Instagram accounts must be active!
+Make sure to be in the know with the updated Facebook or Instagram algorithms to make sure your posts reach the audience you’re targeting.
 During Christmas season, you may expect more comments and reviews on your business profiles.
 Some will be positive and others will be negative – make sure you respond to both.
 Reply to each and every comment and instruct your staff to respond in a professional way.

 Plan your content on each channel you use.
 Refresh your old content and inform your clients about special Christmas offers, gift vouchers, free shipping and other things that can be useful for shoppers.